hirosystems/bitcoin-docker/README.md

 ### Extras
-Also included in this repo are some packer files to build machine images, as well as some scripts for haproxy.
+Also included in this repo are some 'packer' files to build machine images, as well as some scripts for 'haproxy'.

-For packer, the ignition files essentially just setup CoreOS with some services for `btc`, `haproxy`, and a few helper services ( like a docker network ).
+For 'packer', the ignition files just setup CoreOS with some services for `btc`, `haproxy`, and a few helper services ( like a 'docker' network ).
 Feel free to modify to your liking.

-The haproxy script is created to automatically retrieve hosts with a label of `role: bitcoind`, retrieve the public ip, and then using a template it will rewrite the haproxy config adding in any more hosts it finds....followed by an haproxy container restart on the VM.
+The `haproxy` script automatically retrieves 'hosts' with a label of `role: bitcoind` and  the public ip.
+Then using a template, the script rewrites the 'haproxy' config adding in any more hosts it finds.
+Finally, it does a haproxy container restart on the VM.

-Neither of these are needed to run the containers, but they're there in case anyone can get some use out of them.
+Neither `btc` or `haproxy` are needed to run the containers, but they're there in case anyone can get some use out of them.